miltoncandelero/miltoncandelero.github.io/_posts/2019-03-25-resize-vs-responsive.md

 - We need to resize things when the screen size changes
   - We need to know the actual size of the screen
 - We need to keep our aspect ratio intact and *fit* inside the screen
-  - We want a image to *bleed out* where we can't keep up due to our aspect ratio
+  - We want an image to *bleed out* where we can't keep up due to our aspect ratio

 Let's tackle them one by one and then mix them up all together.